maxmilton/ekscss/README.md

 - Fix source map mapping for XCSS template expressions and cli header option
 - Add READMEs to remaining packages
 - `@apply` middleware package
+- Add `joycon` config loading to `esbuild-plugin-ekscss` and `svelte-ekscss`
+- Better typescript support for `g`
 - A way to remove unused styles
 - Webpack plugin
+- PostCSS syntax plugin then (related):
   - Stylelint plugin
   - Prettier plugin
   - VS Code syntax
+- Add finer details to compiler warnings; line, column, etc.
 - Documentation:
   - Templates in XCSS (`${...}`) are still evaluated when they're in a _CSS comment_; to disable them it's necessary to comment out the code _inside the template_